SLUGSoc/website/README.md

 First and most importantly, **reset the secret key base**. `config/credentials.yml.enc` is in the repository and, if left unchanged, this may leave the system vulnerable.

-Copy the output of `rails secret` and run `rails credentials:edit`.
-Reset the existing `secret_key_base` to this new value, save, and exit.
+Remove the credentials file above and run `docker-compose run --rm -e EDITOR="vi" web rails credentials:edit`.
+Exit by pressing `:` and `q` in sequence to create the new credentials file and associated master key.

 Create [Twitter](https://apps.twitter.com/) and [Facebook](https://developers.facebook.com)  developer apps using those services' developer sites.
-They should give you the following credentials, which you should set to these environment variables:
+They should give you the following credentials, which you should set to these environment variables in `.env`:

 ```
 TWITTER_CONSUMER_KEY